 Suggested itineraries: Hiking in East Greenland

 Follow in the footsteps of a famous Viking, Erik the Red, and explore the lush green lands of South Greenland where he built his ancient settlement.
 This area is only lightly touched by human habitation, so as you explore rugged glaciers and soft pebble beaches, hills and heath you’ll be able to imagine yourself there a thousand years ago…

-Suggested itinerary: South Greenland Adventure
+Suggested itinerary: South Greenland Explorer

 5. Search for the Northern Lights